top of page

 VOICE OF DISSENT

-In the early morning hours of June 5, 1968, moments after winning the California presidential primary, Senator Robert F. Kennedy was gunned down in the kitchen pantry of the Ambassador Hotel in Los Angeles.
-His assailant, a young Palestinian immigrant by the name of Sirhan Sirhan, was arrested at the scene.
-But for decades since that night, rumors of a conspiracy and cover-up in the assassination have persisted.
-Through previously suppressed and never-before-seen video, photographs, and documents from the LAPD's own investigation, this film delves into the most explosive allegation of all: that members of the Los Angeles Police Department may have facilitated the assassination.
+In the early morning hours of June 5, 1968, moments after winning the California presidential primary, Senator Robert F. Kennedy was fatally shot in the kitchen pantry of the Ambassador Hotel in Los Angeles.
+His assailant, a young Palestinian immigrant named Sirhan Sirhan, was arrested at the scene.
+But ever since, rumors of a conspiracy and cover-up in the assassination have persisted.
+Through never-before-seen video, photographs, and documents from the LAPD's own investigation, this film delves into the most explosive allegation of all: that members of the Los Angeles Police Department may have helped facilitate the assassination.

 Written and Directed by